The search for small association schemes with noncyclotomic eigenvalues: Preliminaries

 \begin{proof} Commutative table algebras that are not symmetric always have at least one irreducible character that is not real-valued.
 If otherwise, the identity $\chi_i(b_j^*)=\overline{\chi_i(b_j)}$, for all $\chi_i \in Irr(A)$ and $b_j \in \mathbf{B}$, would imply the character table $P$ would not be invertible.
 For the irreducible characters that are not real-valued, the restriction of complex conjugation to $K$ will be a non-identity element of $G$ that is realized by the permutation of $\mathbf{B}$ corresponding to the involution.
 By Theorem \ref{thm:central}, this element lies in the center of $G$. \end{proof}

-\subsection{Varieties for SITAwIMs of a given rank and involution type.}
+\subsection{Algebraic sets for SITAwIMs of a given rank and involution type.}

-As indicated in the introduction, we will obtain our results by searching for suitable nonnegative integer points in a polynomial variety that is determined by the parameters of SITAwIMs of a given rank and involution type.
-To illustrate how the generating sets for the ideals corresponding to these varieties are produced, we give the type $4A1$ case as an example.
-This is the variety corresponding to rank $4$ SITAwIMs whose basis $\mathbf{B}$ contains one asymmetric pair i.e., $\mathbf{B} = \{b_0,b_1,b_2,b_2^*\}$.
-Using the properties of the involution, the row sum property, and the fact that the algebra is commutative, the general form of the regular matrices for the nontrivial elements of this basis is
+As indicated in the introduction, we will obtain our results by searching for suitable nonnegative integer points in an algebraic set (i.e., the solution set to a system of polynomial equations) that is determined by the parameters of SITAwIMs of a given rank and involution type.
+To illustrate how the generating sets for the ideals corresponding to these algebraic sets are produced, we give the type $4A1$ case as an example.
+This is the algebraic set corresponding to rank $4$ SITAwIMs whose basis $\mathbf{B}$ contains one asymmetric pair, i.e., $\mathbf{B} = \{b_0,b_1,b_2,b_2^*\}$.
+Using the properties of the involution, the row sum property, commutativity of the algebra, and the fact that $b_ib_j=\sum_{k=0}^{3}\lambda_{ijk}b_k$, the general form of the regular matrices for the nontrivial elements of this basis is

 Identifying entries in the matrix equations resulting from the identities that define the regular representation gives several linear and quadratic identities in the variables $x_1,\dots,x_5,k_1,k_2$, each of which corresponds to a multivariate polynomial equalling $0$.
 For example, identifying entries on both sides of the matrix equation gives a list of $8$ polynomials: